The Ultimate Schnauzer Clippers & Grooming Guide

 The longer hair on a Schnauzers legs can be particularly prone to matting.
 This area as well as longer hair on the tummy and the beard, should all be brushed anywhere from daily (if knot prone), to twice weekly for normal maintenance and to prevent knots (if you like to keep those areas long).

-The Andis Deshedder in the Original is our best seller to Schnauzer pet owners who don't hand-strip.
-Watch groomer Debi Hilley using that tool on a Schnauzer type coat below:
+The Andis Deshedder in the Original size is our best seller to Schnauzer pet owners who don't hand-strip.
+Watch groomer Debi Hilley using that tool on a Schnauzer type coat on the product page >

 How do you know if clippers are rated for the Schnauzer coat?